Observations of cold extragalactic gas clouds at $z = 0.45$ towards PKS 1610-771: MUSE Observations of the PKS 1610-771 field

 The raw MUSE exposures were reduced using version 2.6.2 of the ESO MUSE pipeline and associated static calibrations \citep{Weilbacher2016}.
 Each raw exposure was corrected using master bias, flat-field and arc lamp exposures based on data taken closest in time to the science observations.
 The MUSE line-spread functions (LSF) part of the pipeline package were used as the parameters of the LSF are considered stable.
 The raw exposures were then processed with the \textsc{scibasic} recipe, using the above calibrations to remove the instrument signature.
 During the removal of the sky background with \textsc{scipost}, corrections for the Raman scattered light from the lasers were made and a barycentric reference was adopted to make sure the wavelength calibration was consistent with the ASKAP data.
 These individual exposures were then aligned using \textsc{exp\_align} to ensure accurate astrometry and then finally combined using the \textsc{exp\_combine} recipe.

 The data reduction pipeline (v 2.6.2) for MUSE has sub-optimal sky subtraction that leaves artifacts in the final product.
-Given the faintness of some of the targets, it becomes essential to remove these sky residuals to obtain usable spectra.
-The PCA-based method from \citet{Husemann2016} was found to be effective and it significantly improved the final sky subtraction.
-PCA components were created for regions of sky selected by the user and then applied to the data cube.
-This yielded better quality spectra than the original pipeline product and are presented here.
-The known wavelengths of the OH night sky emission lines ($5577$ \& $6300$ \AA) were used to check the wavelength calibration by turning off the sky subtraction for an exposure.
+It is essential to remove these sky residuals for the detection of emission-line objects without detectable continuum and later, accurate measurement of emission-line fluxes.
+The principal component analysis (PCA) method from \citet{Husemann2016} was found to be effective and it significantly improved the final sky subtraction.
+PCA components were created for regions of sky selected by the user, and then applied to the data cube.
+These minimalised sky residuals, particularly around the bright night sky emission lines at $5577$ and $6300$ \AA, and the resulting spectra are presented here.
+The known wavelengths of the OH night sky emission lines were used to check the wavelength calibration by turning off the sky subtraction for one exposure.
 Using this method, the wavelength solution was found to be accurate to $20\ \text{km s}^{-1}$.
-The resulting point spread function (PSF) measured from bright sources near the field centre using a Moffat profile has a FWHM of $0.68$ arcsec at $7000$ \AA.
+The resulting point spread function (PSF) measured from bright sources near the field centre using a Gaussian profile has a FWHM of $0.68$ arcsec at $7000$ \AA.
+Measured fluxes are estimated to have an uncertainty of $\pm 30$\% after comparing \textit{R} band magnitudes of PKS1610-771 and nearby stars with values found in the literature.